MiniAiLive/FaceLivenessDetection-Linux/README.md

    ```
 ## Python Test API Example

 To help you get started with using the API, here is a comprehensive example of how to interact with the Face Liveness Detection API using Python.
-You can use API with other language you want to use like C++, C#, Ruby, Java, Javascript and more
+You can use API with another language you want to use like C++, C#, Ruby, Java, Javascript, and more

 ### Prerequisites